Home cooked food is good food—and a pleasure that we don’t enjoy often enough.

 For me, “good food” is fresh, flavorful, seasonal and simple.

 Good food requires minimal preparation for it to taste delicious because the quality of the food, itself—whether it’s organic kale or pasture-raised chicken—takes center stage.
 Think of a perfect sun-ripened tomato; cucumbers, zucchini or baby lettuces plucked from a home vegetable garden or local farmers’ market; and just-picked berries.
-Imagine a grass-fed rib-eye steak, seasoned with just salt and pepper, then seared in a cast-iron skillet (or grilled) for minutes until medium-rare.
-Or, an herb-roasted pasture-raised chicken.

 Good food comes from vegetable crops that have been grown in organically rich soil—not drenched in pesticides or cultivated with genetically modified organisms.
 Good food also comes from healthy animals that were raised as naturally as possible.
 They are free of growth hormones and antibiotics; ideally, have access to pasture and space to roam; and eat their natural diet.